Police Review Panel

 Theron Bowman began his public service career in 1983 as an officer with the Arlington Police Department and served in numerous positions before being appointed police chief in 1999.
 He later served five years as a deputy city manager and director of public safety in Arlington before retiring in 2017.
 He is a police practices expert and president/CEO of The Bowman Group.

-He led the North Texas regional public safety efforts for the 2010 NBA All Star game, MLB World Series games and NFL Super Bowl XLV.
+Bowman led the North Texas regional public safety efforts for the 2010 NBA All Star game, MLB World Series games and NFL Super Bowl XLV.
 He created and led an internal workgroup that explored and later created a statistically significant predictive geospatial algorithm that accurately explained more than 70% of residential burglaries in a city of 370,000 people.

 He is a federal court-appointed consent decree deputy monitor in Baltimore and a multidisciplinary law enforcement expert on the New Orleans and Memphis monitoring teams.
-His oversight areas include policies, training, First Amendment, stops, searches and arrests, bias-free policing, misconduct complaints, recruitment, hiring and promotions.

 Alex del Carmen received a Ph.D. in criminology from the College of Criminology at Florida State University.
 He is considered an authority on race and crime, with particular emphasis on racial profiling in law enforcement.

-del Carmen has written numerous articles in internationally recognized journals and published several books, including the nationally recognized "Racial Profiling in America."
+Del Carmen has written numerous articles in internationally recognized journals and published several books, including the nationally recognized "Racial Profiling in America."

 In her role as a civil rights attorney and policing expert, Garcia has worked collaboratively with communities and police officials across the country.
-She has testified before Congress on best practices in policing and for congressional briefings to promote a new era of public safety and advance 21st century best practice in policing.
-In addition to authoring the New Era of Public Safety, Garcia is coauthor of The War on Marijuana in Black and White, a national study documenting racial disparities in marijuana arrests.
+She has testified before Congress on best practices in policing and for congressional briefings to promote a new era of public safety and advance 21st century best practices in policing.
+Garcia is co-author of "The War on Marijuana in Black and White," a national study documenting racial disparities in marijuana arrests.

 Garcia graduated summa cum laude from Hunter College and cum laude from Fordham Law School.
 After law school, she served as a law clerk to Judge John Gleeson in the Eastern District of New York.